Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 10. Watch the portions

 Some people do well with a food journal, while others may prefer taking a picture of meals; a greater level of awareness when it comes to the amount you’re eating can make a huge difference.
+Studies have shown that any method that helps you track what you eat is helpful for losing weight.
+So, pick whichever method you feel most comfortable with.

 11. Follow a low-carb diet

 Restricting carbohydrates has been proven more effective for weight loss than low-calorie diets, as well as contributing to the improvement of other important health markers.
-(15)
+(15) This is likely because those who eat high protein and fat diets feel fuller for longer and automatically eat fewer calories because of it.

 12. Get help if you have food addiction issues